reframejs/reframe/docs/overview.template.md

 - **Static Rendering**
   <br/>
   When setting `htmlStatic: true` to a page config, the page is rendered to HTML at build-time (instead of request-time).
-  The page's HTML is rendered only once (when Reframe is building the pages) and is served statically.
+  The page's HTML is rendered only once and is served statically.
   Decreasing load time.